devonjones/openforge-tutorials/sets/openlock.md

 * Windows (not yet published)

 ## Dungeon Stone
+Dungeon stone is the first set that offers magnets in the walls as an option.
+Every file published under Dungeon Stone has an option of printing the file as .triplex or .openforge.
+If you print the .openforge files, they will be 6mm shorter, and can take an appropriate base that is included in their set.

 * [Primary Walls](https://www.thingiverse.com/thing:2787903) (A, BA, G, IA, Q, columns)
 * [Primary Floors](https://www.thingiverse.com/thing:2787905) (AS, E, EA, F, I, R, S, SA, SB, U)